Pizza Hut: Criticism

 In the United Kingdom, Pizza Hut was criticized in October 2007 for the high salt content of its meals, some of which were found to contain more than twice the daily recommended amount of salt for an adult.
-The toppings that consumers prefer, however, (ham, sausage, bacon, etc.) naturally contain high levels of salt.

 To meet the Food Standards Agency 2010 target for salt levels in foods, between 2008 and 2010, the company removed over 15% of salt across its menu.

 In July 2014, delivery drivers in the United States filed a class-action lawsuit over Pizza Hut "paying delivery drivers net wages below minimum wage due to unreimbursed automobile expenses" in violation of the 1938 Fair Labor Standards Act.
 An attempt by Pizza Hut to have the case dismissed in November 2015 failed.
 In December 2016, the case, Linkovich v.
 Capital Pizza Huts, Inc., et al., was decided by arbitration, in which Pizza Hut paid damages.

+Animal welfare

+In 2021, Yum!
+Brands, the owner of Pizza Hut, committed to using only cage-free eggs in the majority of its locations by 2026, and in all locations globally by 2030.
+The commitment came following the "largest public cage-free campaign" at that time.

+However, Pizza Hut was the target of criticism by a World Animal Protection assessment in 2018, which claimed that it demonstrated "limited evidence" of concern with the humane handling of livestock in its operations.

+In film and popular culture

+The film Slice of Life: The American Dream.
+In Former Pizza Huts, directed by Matthew Salleh and released in 2024, is a documentary about people who have converted former Pizza Hut buildings across America into a variety of new enterprises.